Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Minimal coverings of type A cluster varieties

 We assert that for every $z \in X'_{\F_2}(m)$ we have that $I(y) \not \subseteq I(z)$.
 To prove this we proceed by contradiction.
 Suppose that there exists $z \in X'_{\F_2}(m)$ with $I(y) \subseteq I(z)$, so every invalid edge of $y$ is also an invalid edge of $z$.
 We use this to determine the points that $z = (z_0,\dots,z_{11})$ can be.

 \underline{\textbf{Claim 1:}} $z_6 = \infty$.
 To verify this, suppose that $z_6 \in \{\zero,\one\}$.
 This gives us two cases:

-\begin{enumerate} \item $z_6 = 0$.
-In this case the diagonal $(6,11)$ is an incompatible edge between two vertices of two different colors.
-So one of the two polygons in which this diagonal divides the $12$-gon is such that there is no triangulation that has the given point as a proper coloring.
-It follows that $y_i \in \{0,\infty\}$ for every $6 \leq i \leq 10$, or for every $1 \leq i \leq 6$.
-Since, further, we must have $z_j = \one$ for some $j$, this will make one of the invalid diagonals for $y$, valid for $z$, a contradiction.
-See Figure $\ref{fig:ex2}$.
+\begin{enumerate} \item $z_6 = \zero$.
+In this case the diagonal $(6,11)$ is a diagonal that is invalid for $z$ and between two vertices of two different colors.
+So one of the two polygons in which this diagonal divides the $12$-gon is such that there is no triangulation that has $z$ as a proper coloring.
+It follows that $z_i \in \{\zero,\infty\}$ for every $6 \leq i \leq 10$, or for every $1 \leq i \leq 6$.
+Since, further, we must have $z_j = \one$ for some $j$, we claim that this will make one of the invalid diagonals for $y$, valid for $z$, which is a contradiction.
+To prove our claim, from Figure $\ref{fig:ex2}$ we see that, regardless of the value of $j$ that makes $z_j = \one$, we can find a diagonal $(j,k)$ crossing the diagonal $(6,11)$ that is invalid for $y$ and such that $z$ takes all values $\zero, \one, \infty$ on both sides of the diagonal $(j,k)$.
+The latter condition implies that $(j,k)$ is valid for $z$, which was our claim.